MarynaShavlak/dev-interview-hub/src/widgets/Page/model/slices/README.md

 import { buildSlice } from '@/shared/lib/store';
 import { UIScrollSchema } from '../types/ScrollSchema';
 ```
-- **'PayloadAction'**: A type from Redux Toolkit used to define the shape of action payloads.
+- `PayloadAction`: A type from Redux Toolkit used to define the shape of action payloads.
-- **'buildSlice'**: A custom utility function for creating Redux slices.
+- `buildSlice`: A custom utility function for creating Redux slices.
-- **'UIScrollSchema'**: A TypeScript type that defines the schema for the scroll state.
+- `UIScrollSchema`: A TypeScript type that defines the schema for the scroll state.

 ## Initial State
 ```typescript